heypoom/devops17/0 - Configure MiniKube/README.md

+# Installing and Configuring MiniKube

 Welcome to the Kubernetes Journey.
 Let's begin with installing the necessary tools.
 Do note that this might take a while.
 Please get them ready, so we could go straight to the fun part!

-# Installing and Configuring MiniKube

-We're going to use **MiniKube** to set up a Virtual Machine to play with.
+We're going to use **MiniKube** to set up a Virtual Machine to run Kubernetes on.
 MiniKube is a tool that helps us to **create a local Kubernetes cluster**.
 So, we'll be able to do some experiments with Kubernetes directly on our laptop.